HaloPSA - SSO configuration

 4. Advanced Tab

-1. Assertion Consumer Service POST Binding URL: Paste the Single Sign-On URL from HaloPSA.
+1. Assertion Consumer Service POST Binding URL: Paste the Single Sign-On URL from HaloPSA and do not forget to add the client_id=[...] mentionned above.

 Before leaving MPAS, we need to get metadata file and the x.509 certificate.